ryva-dev/ryva/README.md

 > The engineering framework for agentic AI.

-Ryva is to agentic AI what dbt is to data transformation — an opinionated, open-source framework that brings structure, testing, and documentation to the way engineers build and deploy AI agents.
+Ryva is an opinionated, open-source framework that brings structure, testing, and documentation to the way engineers build and deploy AI agents.

 ---